theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/3_builder/Builder.md

 ![](../../../../assets/the_director_knows_which_building_steps_to_execute.png)

-Having a director class in your program isn’t strictly necessary.
+Having a director class in your program isn't strictly necessary.
 You can always call the building steps in a specific order directly from the client code.
 However, the director class might be a good place to put various construction routines so you can reuse them across your program.
 译: